Rei-SwitchBot/faq/en-us/Outdoor Spotlight Cam.md

 3. If you are using a VPN, please temporarily disable it.
 Additionally, if you have another smartphone, try logging into the same account with it and checking if the video can be loaded.

+---
+### Troubleshooting SwitchBot Outdoor Spotlight Cam Frequently Goes Offline, Making It Impossible to Watch Videos Normally.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. If you have other SwitchBot cameras linked to your account, please check if similar issues are occurring.

+2. Please check if the video can be loaded at a distance of 3 meters from the router.

+3. If there are wireless electronic devices around the Outdoor Spotlight Cam, communication may be disrupted.
+Please relocate the Outdoor Spotlight Cam to a different position.

+4. If the video cannot be loaded, try switching Wi-Fi networks or using a personal hotspot.

+5. Please restart the router.

+6. Please remove the Outdoor Spotlight Cam from the app and add it again.
+When adding it back, make sure to correctly enter the Wi-Fi SSID and password.